 MyBus connects SM City Cebu to the airport and vice versa.
 The buses leave every 30 minutes.

 These are the current MyBus rates as of June 2019:

 - SM CEBU to MCIA T1 & T2 and VICE VERSA – Php 40.00

 - PARK MALL to MCIA T1 & T2 and VICE VERSA – Php 25.00

 After getting off at the SM City Mall, you can either ride a taxi or jeep to go to your hotel.
 You can find the jeepney terminal at the mall’s other side.
 Take note that when riding taxis, KEN taxi is the best option.

 b.
-Private Car.
+Private Car

 If you want a hassle-free trip from the airport to your hotel, you can opt for a private car transfer.
 You can reserve one from Klook.
-They can pick up and drop you off at the following areas: Busay, Cebu City, Compostela, Consolacion, Cordova, Mactan Island, and Mandaue.
+They can pick up and drop you off in the following areas: Busay, Cebu City, Compostela, Consolacion, Cordova, Mactan Island, and Mandaue.

-Where to Stay in Cebu.
+Where To Stay in Cebu

-1. High End.
+1. High End